-My wife came upstairs and “we just had to have that tree.”
+My wife came upstairs and said “we just have to have that lime green tree.”
 So that is how we got our lime green Christmas tree.

 Our lime green tree is what they call a “slim” tree which means that it isn’t as large in circumference as a normal tree.
 I like this because it fits in areas where a larger tree wouldn’t.
 And if your wife is like mine, you probably have more than one tree.

 Our tree is seven feet tall which gives us room on top for a tree topper and still not touch the ceiling.

 Picture me now with a dunce hat on!

 Would you ever buy a tree that was not pre-lit?